Support Home > Search > Jetpack Search: Frequently Asked Questions

 }

-The Jetpack stats dashboard does not record the terms your readers use when using the search form on your site (or any other search forms on your site).
-They collect stats from search engines instead – more on that here.
+The Jetpack stats dashboard does not record the terms your readers use when using the Jetpack Search form on your site (or any other search forms on your site).
+They collect stats from search engines instead.

 How do I search against multilingual content with the WPML or Polylang plugins?

-This code filter will filter all search queries so only results from products and pages are shown.
+This code filter will filter all Jetpack Search queries so that only results from products and pages are shown.
 This does not impact the number of indexed records (see below).

 function jp_filter_query( $options ) {